uclaacm/learning-lab-crash-course-su20/16-intro-backend/README.md

 Here you can see all the properties:
 * The method is `POST`
+* The resource we are talking about is `/message`
 * Our `Content-Type` headers indicate to the server that it is to expect a JSON body
-* The body has all required properties for the message creation
+* The body has all required fields for the message creation

 If we make this request then promise chain off of it to report back the response code, we will see a response code of `201: Status Created`.